We want you to succeed in education, training and employment (EET). There is lots of support available to help you.

 - help to find a mentor who can advise you regarding your post university career

-Find out more about student finance external link.
+Find out more about student finance.

 Employment and training

-find a job or a training course, get information and guidance from the National Careers Service external link.
+If you decide you want to find a job or a training course, get information and guidance from the National Careers Service.

 Improve your skills